iamkahvi/iamkahvi.github.io/_posts/2018-02-21-my-Book-List.md

 <br><br>

 - The English Patient<br>
 Not sure how I got through this book.
 It has exciting moments, but they are few and far between.
 This book takes a certain type of focus and patience that I barely have.
 It’s rewarding by the end though.
 About a group of people who live in an Italian villa after the War.
-Explores each of their historiy, some more than others.
+Explores each of their history, some more than others.
 <br><br>

 - The Brief and Wondrous Life of Oscar Wao<br>